maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

 To understand your team using a Wardley Map, the whole team participates.
 As a group, decide where you _want_ your systems to be.
 Ask: what is _core_ to what we do as a Platform Team?
 Where should we spend our valuable time and effort?
 Whatever isn't in this *core*, can we shift it to SaaS or other Commodity resources (vendors) to lighten our *own* decision scope?

 One last Map to share, a very recent one where I've been trying out the Wardley Maps as Code plugin for Obsidian.
-My biggest gripe here is no `pipeline` object so I'm still figuring out how to do Value Streams.
-I did this while I was reading the book, it's the first iteration of a Map about Observability Tooling, the User a Reliability Engineer with Needs: *Alert, Share, Develop*.
+There is no `pipeline` object so I'm still figuring out how to do Value Streams.
+The following I made while I was reading the book, it's the first iteration of a Map about Observability Tooling, the User a Reliability Engineer with Needs: *Alert, Share, Develop*.

 {{< figure align="right" src="monteverdi-wm.png" href="monteverdi-wm.png" target="_new" nozoom=true alt="Wardley Map of an Observability Tool product development" >}}